UQ4covid/uq4covid.github.io/vignettes/data/MetaWards/README.md

 ```

 Once this has been checked, you can run the `cleanup.R` script to remove all the
-intermediate data frames and clean up the repo.
-It's a good idea to wait until you're sure
+intermediate `output_ID.rds` data frames and clean up the repo.
+It's a good idea to wait
-the collate function has run properly before cleaning up these files.
+until you're sure the collate function has run properly before cleaning up these files.
+You can easily amend the cleanup file to leave the intermediate data frames as required.

 ```
 R CMD BATCH --no-restore --no-save --slave cleanup.R